Loading...

 • Be in good health

-• Demonstrate ties to your home country (job, home, family)
+• Demonstrate ties to home country (job, home, family)

 • Prove intent to leave Canada after your visit